Skip to main content

 Role of tumour suppressors and oncoproteins in cancer biology

-Our research mission is to elucidate the molecular mechanisms governing the function of two major cancer-associated proteins called von Hippel-Lindau (VHL) tumour suppressor protein and RAS oncoprotein with the supposition that lessons learned would provide fundamental understanding of cell biology and lay the basic foundation for the development of rational anti-cancer therapeutics.
+Cancer is a disease characterized by uncontrolled cell growth that can spread to other parts of the body.
+Our research mission is to elucidate the molecular mechanisms governing the function of two major cancer-associated proteins called von Hippel-Lindau (VHL) tumour suppressor protein and Rat Sarcoma (RAS) oncoprotein with the supposition that lessons learned would provide fundamental understanding of normal and cancer cell biology and lay the foundation for the development of rational anti-cancer therapies.

-Over the past few decades, it has become clear that the activity or the oncogenic potential of RAS is dependent on the non-receptor tyrosine kinase Src to regulate essential cellular pathways for proliferation, differentiation and survival of eukaryotic cells.
-However, the precise molecular interplay between RAS and Src remains an outstanding mystery.
+Over the past few decades, it has become clear that the activity or the oncogenic potential of RAS is dependent on the non-receptor tyrosine kinase Src and phosphatase SHP2 to regulate essential cellular pathways for proliferation, differentiation and survival of eukaryotic cells.
+However, the precise molecular interplay between RAS, Src and SHP2 remains an outstanding question.

 Understanding the molecular mechanisms governing RAS will provide invaluable insights into the fundamental processes in cell biology and the pathogenesis of many forms of human cancer as well as numerous developmental syndromes.